 I crocheted a granny square, starting with a 16-spoke circular motif, and radiated out from there.
-At about the fourth round, I squared the circle, and kept going until I was able to wrap the pillow easily around a 45cm pillow form.
+At about the fourth round, I squared the circle, and kept going until I made two, sewed together on three sides, and was able to wrap the pillow cover easily around a 45cm pillow form.

 I used a contrasting yarn to connect the flaps to the center of the pillow, which gave it a nice homespun look.
-There was an uneven join in the center of the ‘X’ so I made a heart motif and stitched it in the center.
+There was an uneven join in the center of the ‘X’ so I made a heart motif and stitched it in the center to camouflage the funny spot.
 I also added a button, just because.
 This is a quick project and can be made with any style of granny square or colors of yarn – all you need to do is measure for your pillow form correctly.